teampat/wordpress-nginx-docker/README.md

    NGINX_SERVER_BLOCK_CONF=./config/nginx/production.conf
 ```

-## Deploy with New WordPress installation page
+## Deploy with new WordPress installation page

 Once configured the containers can be brought up using Docker Compose